Hero image

 CISOs & Security Leadership

 Accountability is impossible without visibility.
-The board wants a PQC migration timeline and budget.
+The board wants a PQC timeline and budget.
 Regulators want compliance evidence.
-But you can’t scope what you can’t see, can’t set a credible timeline against an unknown inventory, and can’t prove progress with confidence.
-Spice Labs gives you portfolio-wide PQC visibility with configurable compliance measurement against CNSA 2.0, PCI DSS v4.0, and NIST IR 8547.
-Build-by-build trending gives you board-ready evidence—not a point-in-time snapshot, but a compliance trajectory you can present with your name behind it.
+You can’t scope what you can’t see.
+Spice Labs gives you portfolio-wide PQC posture, generated from your Artifactory or Docker Hub registry and measured against CNSA 2.0, PCI DSS v4.0, and NIST IR 8547 across hundreds, even thousands, of projects.
+Quantum risk isn’t only about confidentiality; it’s about whether the signatures authorizing SWIFT payment instructions, UAV commands, battlefield orders, and contracts can still be trusted.
+Build-by-build trending gives you board-ready evidence and a compliance trajectory you can present with your name behind it.

 Engineering & DevSecOps Teams

 Ownership is risky without certainty.
 You remediate what the scanner found, push the build, and close the ticket.
-But you worry the scanner didn’t find everything—and you have no way to prove otherwise.
+But you worry the scanner didn’t find everything, and you have no way to prove it did.
 A regression slips in on the next commit.
 A vendored library surfaces in an audit.
 Your name is on the sign-off.
-Spice Labs gives you artifact-level discovery that catches what other scanners miss, a static analysis engine that flags hard-coded vs. configurable crypto across your Java, Scala, and Kotlin codebases, and Java Flight Recorder instrumentation in your CI/CD pipeline that verifies every build.
+Spice Labs gives you CBOMs generated straight from Artifactory or Docker Hub, a static analysis engine that flags hard-coded vs. configurable crypto across your Java, Scala, and Kotlin codebases, and Java Flight Recorder instrumentation in your CI/CD pipeline that verifies every build.
 Close the ticket and mean it.

 System Integrators & PQC Consultancies

-PQC just hit Gartner’s top 6 cybersecurity priorities for 2026, and every consultancy is forming a practice.
-The pitches will all sound the same: “we’ll do discovery, build a roadmap, manage the migration.”
+CNN says Q-Day is a greater threat than Y2K.
+And forgeries don’t expire.
+Gartner put PQC in the top six cybersecurity priorities for 2026, and every consultancy is forming a practice.
+The pitches will all sound the same: “We’ll do discovery, build a roadmap, manage the migration.”
 Spice Labs is your unfair advantage.
-Walk into the client meeting with a color-coded map of quantum-vulnerable algorithms deployed across their portfolio—before the contract is signed.
+Walk into the client meeting with a CBOM and a color-coded map of quantum-vulnerable algorithms across their Artifactory or Docker Hub portfolio, before the contract is signed.
 Scope with artifact-level precision instead of interviews and tribal knowledge.
-Show progress with build-by-build compliance trends the client can see for themselves.
-The SI who uses Spice Labs wins the deal because they show the client something nobody else in the room can.
+Show progress with build-by-build trends the client can see for themselves.
+The systems integrator who uses Spice Labs wins the deal because they show the client something nobody else in the room can.

 What only Spice Labs can do